cveneziani/middleman-boilerplate/README.md

 Again, feel free to change or remove them.

-*Hint:* Have a look at the homepage template to see how we inline SVG images.
+*Hint:* Have a look at the homepage template to see how to inline SVG images.

 ### Stylesheets